serengia/react-redux--capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# Food react App <a name="about-project"></a>
+# Covid-19 Data Directory React App <a name="about-project"></a>

-This application utilizes the food API to display different foods with their respective details including a video on how to prepare the food.
+This application utilizes the Covid 19 API to get and display live Covid -19 stats by country and continent.

 ## 🛠 Built With <a name="built-with"></a>